sweng-epfl/public/exercises/scrum/answers.md

 // The Scrum Master doesn't deliver high-value products themselves.
 Their role is to help everyone involved in the Scrum process understand the Scrum theory and practices.

-11. What is the duration of the Daily Scrum?
+11. How long should the Daily Scrum ("standup meeting") last?
-- [x] 15min
+- [x] <=15min
 - [ ] 1h
 - [ ] The Daily Scrum can take as much time as required to explain all the work the Development Team has done but less than 30min.
 - [ ] The Daily Scrum is not time-boxed.

-// The Daily Scrum is a meeting of not more than 15min.
+// The Daily Scrum is a meeting of not more than 15 min.
+See the [Scrum guide](https://www.scrumguides.org/scrum-guide.html#events-daily) for more details.

 12. What kind of statements should every member of the Development Team make during the Daily Scrum?
 - [x] Yesterday, I was blocked because of <<this>> or Yesterday I didn't have any blockers.